-For any animal, one of its primary concerns it needs to be able to survive long enough to breed and produce offspring.
-Fish, along with many other animals have adopted many different and intricate defense tactics that they use to survive.
+For any animal, one of its primary concerns is that it needs to survive long enough to breed and produce offspring.
+Fish, along with many other animals, have adopted many different and intricate defense tactics that they use to survive.

-The defense tactics they use not only affect their behavior but also their coloring, how they use their surroundings, and their body form.
-The defense can be used by the fishes in many ways, including general survival, keeping away from predators, being able to find and catch prey, finding a mate and breeding, and looking after their eggs and young.
+The defense tactics they use affect their behavior and their coloring, how they use their surroundings, and their body form.
+Fish can use defense in many ways, including general survival, keeping away from predators, finding and catching prey, finding a mate and breeding, and looking after their eggs and young.

-Fish come in many colors and these different colors play a pivotal role in helping fish camouflage themselves.
-Not only does this help fish hide from predators, but also allows it to prey on other fish without being seen.
+Fish come in many colors, and these different colors play a pivotal role in helping fish camouflage themselves.
+Not only does this help fish hide from predators, but it also allows them to prey on other fish without being seen.

-Fish that are not as active generally have some sort of camouflage coloring.
+Fish that are not as active generally have some camouflage coloring.
 Plaice, sole, angler fish, and eels have this sort of coloring.
-Some fishes such as the Arctic shanny can change their colors to match the habitat around them.
-The Arctic shanny has been seen to take on red coloring when around red algae, green when found around seaweed or lettuce or brown.
+Some fishes, such as the Arctic shanny can change their colors to match the habitat around them.
+The Arctic shanny has been seen to take on red coloring when around red algae, green when found around seaweed or lettuce, or brown.
 The food that these fish feed on can also change their color.

-When we look at some pictures of colored fish we may wonder how they can be camouflaged when in the water, but these colors can help them.
+When we look at some pictures of colored fish, we may wonder how they can be camouflaged in the water, but these colors can help them.

 Fish with greeny-brown or blue backs with silver undersides is excellent concealment when in open water.
 Fish such as herring and mackerel are some of the fish that benefit from these colorings when in the water.

 From below, the silvery underparts and sides of the fish can not be seen against the reflections from the surface of the water above.
-When looked at from above, the dark brown or blue colors blend with the colors of the water.
+When looked at from above, the dark brown or blue colors blend with the water’s colors.

 Another form of defense that fishes use to avoid predators is schooling.
-A school of fish is a number of fish that swim together.
-Schools of fish can be huge with several thousand fish.
+A school of fish is several fish that swim together.
+Schools of fish can be huge, with several thousand fish.

 Predators that come across a school of fish can be confused by the sheer number of fish.
-The fish, although keeping close together do not move as one, and the predator can have trouble picking out one fish, as that fish is replaced in the school by another and another fish.
+Although keeping close together, the fish do not move as one, and the predator can have trouble picking out one fish, as that fish is replaced in the school by another and another fish.

 Another problem with schooling is for any fish that are disabled or have eye problems or parasites.
-If the fish cannot see properly then they won’t be able to move with the rest of the school and maybe picked off by a predator.
+If the fish cannot see properly, they won’t move with the rest of the school and maybe picked off by a predator.

-Schooling is a great means of defense for fish, especially small fish.
+Schooling is a great means of defense for fish, especially for small fish.
 However, swimming on their own is also a good means of defense.
-Solo fish swimming have to keep hidden and remain out of sight.
-A low profile is adopted in order to survive any predators.
+Solo fish swimming has to keep hidden and remain out of sight.
+A low profile is adopted to survive any predators.

 Many solitary fish live in vegetation or under stones during the day, only coming out at night to feed.
 Solitary fish are also well camouflaged in their coloring.

-Sound also plays a part in the schooling fishes, as the sound of a school makes a noise in the water.
+Sound also plays a part in the schooling fishes, as the school makes a noise in the water.
 Fish hear this noise and can swim accordingly.

 The lionfish can be found throughout Florida and even up into North Carolina.
 They are about 12 to 15 inches and deliver venom through their dorsal and pectoral fins.

 Some fish have another, more visual defense mechanism on their body.
 They use spines around the body and fins to ward off predators.
-Fish such as the stickleback have long spines along their backs and on their bellies which make them unattractive to predators.
+Fish such as the stickleback have long spines along their backs and bellies, making them unattractive to predators.

 Fish that have spines often grow them during the early larval stages.
-This stops the young being eaten by predators even if they are too young to protect themselves.
+This stops the young from being eaten by predators, even if they are too young to protect themselves.

-Coming from some cells in the skin, the minnow can produce a substance which causes panic in the rest of the school.
-This substance also seems to be released when a minnow as killed as this also causes panic in other minnows.
+Coming from some cells in the skin, the minnow can produce a substance that causes panic in the rest of the school.
+This substance also seems to be released when a minnow is killed, as this also causes panic in other minnows.

 By releasing this when an animal is injured or dies, this acts as a great defense mechanism to other fish around.
-If one fish dies, then the rest of the school know that there is danger around and will react accordingly.
+If one fish dies, then the rest of the school knows that there is danger and will react accordingly.

-Carp use this mechanism as they live in fresh water where visibility is not good due to the amount of plants and mud.
+Carp uses this mechanism to live in freshwater where visibility is not good due to plants and mud.